 I work for a well known sound technology company, on the business

-side helping people work better by designing visual representations
+side helping people work smarter by designing visual

-of data.
-With the financial security I've built for myself, I feel
+representations of data.
+With the financial security I've built for

-free to focus on various outside passions and interests, near and
+myself, I feel free to focus on various outside passions and

 I’m really good at